 SEC.
-11. Rights Against Vilification. - A person, individually and in association with others, has the right against any act of false labeling, red-tagging, name-calling, or malicious and fabricated accusations against him or her of any offense, or from any other kind of vilification.
+11. Rights Against Vilification. - A person, individually and in association with others, has the right against any act of false labeling or name calling, or of malicious and fabricated accusations against him or her of any offense, or from any other kind of vilification.